d12frosted/elpa-mirror/gnu/corfu-readme.txt

   minibuffer, since the minibuffer offers richer interaction features.
 In particular, [Embark] is available in the minibuffer, such that you can act on the candidates or export/collect the candidates to a separate buffer.
-Hopefully we can also add Corfu-support to Embark in the future, such that at least export/collect is possible directly from Corfu.
+We could add Corfu support to Embark in the future, such that export/collect is possible directly from Corfu.
 But in my opinion having the ability to transfer the Corfu completion to the minibuffer is an even better feature, since further completion can be performed there.

   The command `corfu-move-to-minibuffer' is defined here in terms of `consult-completion-in-region', which uses the minibuffer completion